Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Empirical examination

+We evaluated all CI methods on simple and penalized linear and logistic models as well as decision trees and random forests.
+The CI methods that performed best here, see \Cref{subsec:TopPerformers}, were then additionally evaluated for an XGBoost and neural network model, specifically a multi-layer perceptron (MLP), as well as a tuned lasso regression on high-dimensional data (see \Cref{app:highdim}).
+The reasons for this multi-stage approach were two-fold: Firstly, the XGBoost and MLP experiments would have been too computationally costly for all CI methods and, secondly, we wanted to to pre-filter the CI methods in a more controlled experiment with simpler inducers.
+Arguably, XGBoost and the MLP are more sensitive to their respective hyperparameters, which is why we integrated (more complex) tuning for these methods, in turn leading to more stochastic results.
+In short: A CI method should ``pass the test'' of proper $1-\alpha$ coverage for the simpler inducers to be considered acceptable.

-As inducers, we used both simple and penalized linear and logistic models as well as decision trees and random forests.
-While the simple linear models have no further hyperparameters, for the tree and the random forest, we used default settings, which is acceptable \citep{fernandez2014we,probst2019tunability}, but for the the random forest set the number of trees to $50$ to reduce the computational cost.
-In the case of penalized (logistic) ridge regression, the $\lambda$ parameter was tuned in advance for each combination of DGP and sample size, using 10-fold cross-validation.
-The same $\lambda$ was then used across all $500$ repetitions.
-Due to the high computational cost (more than 46 sequential CPU years) of the benchmark experiment, hyperparameter tuning via traditional nested resampling was very much infeasible.
-Also, note that we are not interested in obtaining the absolutely best model/configuration per DGP but in quantifying how well a CI estimation for a \textbf{given model/inducer} works.
-For more information on the specific implementations of the inducers used, see \Cref{app:comp_setup}.
+These two points also informed the specifications of the first four learners.
+While the simple linear models have no further hyperparameters, for the tree and the random forest, we used default settings, which is acceptable \citep{fernandez2014we,probst2019tunability}, but for the random forest set the number of trees to $50$ to reduce the computational cost.
+For penalized (logistic) ridge regression, the $\lambda$ parameter was tuned in advance for each combination of DGP and sample size, using 10-fold CV.\footnote{This is arguably not optimal, integrated tuning would have been preferable.
+We ask the reader to note: a) We did tune methods like XGBoost and the MLP properly in the second stage. b) The computational costs of proper tuning were only feasible in the reduced setup of the second stage with fewer CI methods.
+We think this was an acceptable compromise.} The same $\lambda$ was then used across all $500$ repetitions to reduce runtime.
+Due to the already high computational cost (more than $135.7$ sequential CPU years) of the benchmark experiment, hyperparameter tuning via traditional nested resampling was not feasible for all CI methods.\footnote{Nested resampling here is different from the \textit{Nested CV} method of \Cref{sec:ncv}, see \Cref{app:comp_setup} for more details.}\\

+Because the quality of the confidence intervals for more complex inducers such as neural network or boosting algorithms, which both require hyperparameter tuning, is of great practical interest, we additionally evaluated a subset of well-performing inference methods using a tabular MLP \citep{gorishniy2021revisiting} as well as the XGBoost algorithm \citep{chen2015xgboost}.
+The hyperparameters of both methods were tuned using 50 iterations of Bayesian optimization (BO).\\